-Proceeding on Main Street, turn right onto Fifth Avenue, then right into the City Hall parking area.
+Proceeding on Main Street, turn right onto Fifth Avenue, then right to the parking area across from City Hall.
 Hendersonville's City Hall is across the street.
 Constructed in 1928, it replaced the first Town Hall and Opera House, built in 1895.
-In the entrance of City Hall there are museum exhibits reflecting the city's history.
+Inside of City Hall there are museum exhibits reflecting the city's history.
 Inside there are three large statues of the U.S. Presidents from North Carolina.
 The statues are the models used to cast the bronze statues unveiled on Capital Square in Raleigh, October 19, 1948.
 The man on horseback is General Andrew Jackson; the men seated are James Knox Polk and Andrew Johnson.
-City Hall is truly a worthwhile stop.
 Open to the public during business hours Monday through Friday.

 Continue down Fifth Avenue one block, turn right onto Grove Street.
-Proceed two blocks to the Henderson County Courthouse on the left, public entrance on the left side of the building.
-Open to the public during business hours Monday through Friday.
-The mural, artwork, historic photographs and Henderson County's own Lady Justice are interesting artifacts.
+Proceed two blocks to the Henderson County Courthouse on the left, public entrance is on the north side of the building.
+Open to the public during business hours Monday - Friday.
+A mural, artwork, historic photographs and a replica of Henderson County's own Lady Justice.